kpomerleau/book-tax/README.md

 The following is the methodology for estimating the marginal effective tax rate under Biden's proposal minimum tax on "book" income.
 The methodology is adapted from "Understanding Investment Incentives Under Parallel Tax Systems: An Application to the Alternative Minimum Tax" by Andrew B. Lyon (1989).

 The method starts with the standard cost of capital formula from Jogensen (1967).
-The cost of capital is equal to the gross return needed to cover tax, depreciation, and the return demanded by shareholders.
+The cost of capital is equal to the gross return required to cover tax, depreciation, and the return demanded by shareholders.

 <div align="center"><img src="https://render.githubusercontent.com/render/math?math=c=\frac{(r %2B\delta)(1-uz-k)}{(1-u)}"></div>